iconicwp/wordpress-list-hooks/README.md

 ## Requirements
 * This script uses `ggrep` which you can install using homebrew.
-* this script was built for use on a Mac, not sure how well it works on Windows.
+* This script was built for use on a Mac, not sure how well it works on Windows.

+## Example
+Here's [a doc](https://docs.iconicwp.com/article/196-available-hooks-actions-and-filters) for my [WooCommerce Delivery Slots](https://iconicwp.com/products/woocommerce-delivery-slots/) plugin which I used this script on.

 ## Contribute
 See anything that could be better?
 Submit an issue, or even better, a PR!